cmccandless/ExercismSolutions-cpp/binary/README.md

 # Binary

-Convert a binary number, represented as a string (e.g. '101010'), to its decimal equivalent using first principles
+Convert a binary number, represented as a string (e.g. '101010'), to its decimal equivalent using first principles.

 Implement binary to decimal conversion.
 Given a binary input string, your program should produce a decimal output.
 The program should handle invalid inputs.

 ## Note

 - Implement the conversion yourself.
   Do not use something else to perform the conversion for you.

 ## About Binary (Base-2)

 Decimal is a base-10 system.

 A number 23 in base 10 notation can be understood